Welcome to the website of James C. Lamsdell,

 I am an Assistant Professor of Paleobiology in the Department of Geology and Geography at West Virginia University, a public land-grant research-intensive (R1) institution and West Virginia's flagship university since its establishment in 1867.

 My research focuses on macroevolution and paleoecology through the lens of paleontology and paleobiology, particularly in aquatic arthropods such as marine chelicerates (relatives of spiders, mites, scorpions etc.).
 I use phylogenetics to test the relationships of extinct organisms, and with these hypotheses of relationships I test for patterns of selectivity in macroevolutionary events such as mass extinctions.
-I have published extensively on fossil horseshoe crabs and the extinct eurypterids, and have ongoing research projects focusing on the Late Devonian extinction.
+I have published extensively on fossil horseshoe crabs and the extinct eurypterids, and have ongoing research projects focusing on the Devonian of the Appalachian Basin and the Late Devonian extinction.